prisma/specs/binaries/Readme.md

 ## Error Handling

+Note: Error handling has a separate detailed spec [here](https://github.com/prisma/specs/tree/master/errors).
+The following briefs on error handling but is not exhaustive.

 ### Prisma Query Engine Binary

 Photon throws if the engine ready polling does not yield success after N attempts.
 There may be several reasons why preparing a process with the required context might fail, including but not limited to:

 | Potential Error                            | Handling Strategy |
 | ------------------------------------------ | ----------------- |